 Less than a year from now, households across the country will receive an invitation to respond to the 2020 census online.
-Because the Census Bureau expects more than 60 percent of respondents will answer the decennial count through its website, it’s going to great lengths to ensure it can withstand a major volume of traffic.
+Because the Census Bureau expects more than half of respondents will answer the decennial count through its website, it’s going to great lengths to ensure it can withstand a major volume of traffic.

 Michael Thieme, the assistant director for decennial census programs, systems and contracts, speaking Thursday at a Census Scientific Advisory Committee meeting, said his team’s “biggest focus” right now is on performance and scalability testing for internet response.